xmobe/typedoc-plantuml/README.md

     **The PlantUML site remarks:** _Please note the fontname is highly system dependent, so do not over use it, if you look for portability.
 Helvetica and Courier should be available on all system._
     Default is the PlantUML default value for this skin parameter.
+-   `--umlClassDiagramClassAttributeFontSize <integer>`<br>
+    Use this option to specify the font size of the class attributes within the class diagram.
+    Unit is pixel.
+Default value is the PlantUML default value for this skin parameter.

 ## License